Own the Film

 Roosevelt’s attitudes on race fluctuated, though he was generally considered a moderate during his era.
 As governor of New York, he ended school segregation.
 Just one month after Roosevelt was sworn in as President, he invited Booker T. Washington, a black civil rights activist, to dine at the White House.
 The resulting uproar over the perceived impropriety appeared to restrain Roosevelt, who never repeated the invitation.
 While Roosevelt appointed progressive judges and initially encouraged the prosecution of peonage cases in the South, his administration eventually retreated from these efforts, lacking the political will to uproot the systems of involuntary servitude that existed in the South.

-Historians Risa Goluboff and Harry Lembeck talk about Booker T. Washington and the public's reaction to his relationship with Teddy Roosevelt.
+Historians Risa Goluboff and Harry Lembeck talk about Booker T. Washington.

 Historian Risa Goluboff describes the rise of political progressivism.